HealMaDe/Python-Solutions-to-Project-Euler-Problems-with-O-Notation/README.md

 ## Usage

-To explore and run the solution code, you can follow these steps:

-1. Clone the repository: `git clone [repository-url]`
-2. Navigate to the specific problem: `cd [problem-directory]`
-3. Run the solution code: `python [file-name.py]`

-Alternatively, I recommend opening the solution notebooks directly in Google Colab:

-1. Open the problem notebook: [Link to the notebook]
-2. Click on the "Open in Colab" button to launch the notebook in Google Colab.
-3. Follow the instructions within the notebook to run and explore the solution interactively.

-Note: Opening the solutions in Google Colab provides an interactive environment where you can run the code, modify it, and experiment with different inputs easily.
+I recommend opening the solution notebooks directly in Google Colab.
+Opening the solutions in Google Colab provides an interactive environment where you can run the code, modify it, and experiment with different inputs easily.
+Follow the instructions within the notebook to run and explore the solution interactively.

 ## Contributions